< Back to all posts

 Conclusion

 Has your school district adopted UFLI?
-Are you looking for a way to evaluate your students’ spelling skills and save time?
-Spelling Test Buddy lets teachers give online spelling tests and practice, and saves teachers time.
-Try it today!
+If you’re looking for a way to assess your students’ spelling skills and save time on test day, Spelling Test Buddy lets teachers give online spelling tests and practice.
+It pairs well with any reading program, including UFLI.
+Take this sample test, and if you like it, sign up for our 2-week free trial!